 - Anika Jane Beamer, who focuses on Iowa, where manure from CAFOs has contributed to a longstanding and widespread water contamination problem.

-Managing editor Jamie Smith Hopkins speaks with four ICN journalists who have reported on CAFOs:
+Take an inside look with Managing editor Jamie Smith Hopkins as she speaks with four ICN journalists and climate science reporters who have described or talked of, CAFOs:

 Erosion metrics are quantifiable measurements used to assess and monitor the rate and extent of erosion.